Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

   * For every Block proposed by a peer for consensus
   * For every Belief shared by a peer on the gossip network
 * Cryptographic Hashes (SHA3-256)
-  * For every Cell which forms part of a Decentralised Data Object, a cryptographic hash of its byte encoding is computed for identity, indexing and verification purposes
+  * For every Cell which forms part of a Decentralised Data Object, a hash of its byte encoding is computed for storage, identity, indexing and verification purposes
+  * For every key value used in a map data structure, its hash is computed (if necessary)
+* Standard algorithms as used to store and protect keys in common key file formats (.pem, .pfx)

 As an engineering principle, Convex only uses trusted implementations of cryptographic algorithms in well tested libraries (currently Bouncy Castle, and the cryptographic routines available as standard in the JVM).
 We do not intend to "roll our own" with respect to crypto algorithms.